MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

     -	Select Connect with username and password.
     -	Select the machine or the machine group.
 5. Select **Switch to credentials**.
-6. You can now select the credential you want to use on the selected machine and click on **Create**.
+6. You can now select the credential you want to use on the selected machine and select **Create**.

 :::image type="content" source="./media/manage-machines/CreateConnection.png" alt-text="Screenshot of the connection using credentials.":::